What is Integration Testing: Learn with Integration Testing Examples

 Let’s check the below example:

-I am the owner of an advertising company and I post ads in different websites.
-At the end of the month I want to see how many people saw my ads and how many people clicked on my ads.
+I am the owner of an advertising company and I post ads on different websites.
+At the end of the month, I want to see how many people saw my ads and how many people clicked on my ads.
 I need a report for my ads displayed and I charge accordingly to my clients.

 GenNext software developed this product for me and below was the architecture:

 UI – User Interface module, which is visible to the end user, where all the inputs are given.

 BL – Is the Business Logic module, which has all the all the calculations and business specific methods.

 VAL – Is the Validation module, which has all the validations of the correctness of the input.